Xilinx/wireless-xorif/src/xorif-app/README.md

 # Xilinx O-RAN Radio Interface Software Application (XORIF-APP)

-* The xorif-app is an example application, which uses the libxorif and libxobf libraries to interface with the O-RAN Radio Interface and Beamformer IP cores.
+* The xorif-app is an test/demo application, which uses the hardware device libraries (e.g. libxorif.so) to interface with the O-RAN Radio Interface IP core(s).

+* Prior to the 2022.2 release, the xorif-app application was a compiled executable.
+However, since the 2022.2 release a Python-based version of the application is also provided.
+There are some minor differences in how the legacy application and the Python application operate, but the fuctionality is more or less equivalent.

 * The xorif-app can operate as either a "server" or a "client".
     * As a server, the xorif-app will provide a communication interface (via TCP/IP sockets) which will accept messages (e.g. from an xorif-app client).
     * As a client, the xorif-app can be use to connect with an xorif-app server.
-The client can operate in several modes, including "command line mode" or "file mode".
+The client can operate in several modes, including "command line mode", "file mode" or "interactive".
-    * Only the xorif-app in "server mode" can communicate directly with the h/w (via the C libraries).
+    * Only the xorif-app server can communicate directly with the hardware device (via the device libraries).

-## Building
+## Building (Legacy Application)

-* The xorif-app executable is built as part of the PetaLinux build system, and can be found in the `/usr/bin/` directory of the target Linux installation.
+* The legacy xorif-app executable is built as part of the PetaLinux build, and can be found in the `/usr/bin/` directory of the target Linux installation.

 * It can also be built separately using an appropriate SDK including the cross-compilation tools and dependencies (e.g. libmetal library).
     * Run: `make`